Hagens Berman: Other cases

-Hagens Berman has taken on numerous other lawsuits.
 Hagens Berman was one of the firms representing former Enron employees in a lawsuit regarding employee pensions after the company went bankrupt.
 In 2006, Hagens Berman itself was ordered to pay $10.8 million for failing their ethical duty of loyalty when it continued lawsuits its clients wanted to settle.
 Hagens Berman was one of several law firms that sued for antitrust issues related to the drug Glumetza.
-The law firms collectively asked for $112.8 in legal fees.
+The law firms collectively asked for $112.8 million in legal fees.
 The judge said this was exorbitant and awarded only $50 million.
 Berman also represented users of the arthritis drug Humira in an antitrust case.

 Hagens Berman also led a lawsuit against Google on behalf of Free Range Content, alleging AdSense cancelled accounts just before large payments were due to users.
 It also sued Seaworld in 2015, alleging it advertised that it cares for and protects its orcas, while actually mistreating them.

 During the COVID-19 pandemic, Hagens Berman sued schools it alleged were continuing to charge students full tuition rates after converting to an online-only academic program due to COVID.
 For example, the firm alleged the University of Oregon continued charging fees for on-campus services that were no longer available during the pandemic.
 The law firm started similar lawsuits against Vanderbilt University, George Washington University, and others.
 It also sued Amazon under allegations that it took advantage of the pandemic to sell certain items at inflated prices.

 Hagens Berman sued Apple for using refurbished, rather than new, products as replacements of defective products under its AppleCare warranty.
 The case was settled for $95 million.
 Hagens Berman requested the judge award $27.5 million in legal fees for the case and Apple asked that the court award less than $23.7 million.

-Cycling

-The firm is named-sponsor of an international cycling team Hagens Berman Axeon for cyclists under the age of 23.
-Many of the top-performing cyclists on the UCI World Tour started on the Hagens Berman team.